 What are the educational requirements for chiropractors?
 Have you wondered what type of education your chiropractor receives?
 Why are they referred to as “doctor” as a part of their degree?
 While the requirements for chiropractors early in the profession were less, most people are surprised to learn how involved the educational requirements for chiropractors have become.

 Chiropractors must complete at least 2 years of prerequisite studies prior to enrolling in chiropractic college, but most do complete 4-year degrees.
 Some States do require that a bachelor’s degree is completed prior to chiropractic college in order to practice in that State following graduation.

-The two-year prerequisites are typically the same as a “pre-med” program, which includes biology, chemistry, and physics in addition to the basic studies requirements.
+The two-year pre-requisites are typically the same as a “pre-med” program, which includes biology, chemistry, and physics in addition to the basic studies requirements.
 These are the building blocks for the types of classes students can expect to see in chiropractic school and will provide a good base of science knowledge.

 Chiropractic college is a 4-year program, of which many chiropractors will complete in less time by going year-round instead of taking summers off between semesters.
 The studies in are heavy in basic sciences the first 4 semesters, followed by much more study in the area of diagnosing conditions and chiropractic adjusting technique.